ember-cli/ember-page-title/README.md

 This addon provides a helper for changing the title of the page you're on.

+**For Ember apps using 1.13+, follow the version of Ember.
+(1.13 -> ember-document-title@1.13, 2.0 -> ember-document-title@2.0).
+Any version below 1.13 should use 1.1.11, as it is the last stable release.**

 ### Installing via ember-cli

 If inside an ember-cli project, you can install the helper as an addon: